CuongNguyen1701/cinnamonAI-Entrance-Test-NTC/server/models/README.txt

-You can download the AI Model here: https://drive.google.com/file/d/1LfH3zbsO6y9uCM_PquTVKOLhXooOWFBP/view?usp=sharing
+AI Model designed and Trained by: Nguyen Truc Cuong